kovzol/RegularNGons/README.md

 ## Known issues and workarounds

   * Note that for bigger _n_ the computations may be slow, or some computation steps may be timed out or the application can crash.
+    This can be avoided partly by using the _z_=... option.
   * You may use the console of your browser by pressing F12 on the startup to get more information on the progress.
   * Some checked cases are duplicated because intersecting different diagonals may result in the same point.
   * The tool is not working properly in some browsers.